ceresisonline/touchup/README.md

 #### Known Issues:
 - Cargo and and Zeek updates don't happen.
 This will hopefully be fixed very soon
 - Support for emptying the trash doesn't exist for MacOS.
 This might not be fixable.
 I'm working on it.
-- Support for dnf, yum, & rpm will maybe be added in the future.
-For now this script can only utilize apm, apt-get, aptitude, betterdiscordctl, brew, cargo, flatpak, fwupdmgr, gnome-extensions, grub, npm, pacman, pip, snap, tldr, yay, & zeek
+- Support for dnf, pip3, rpm, & yum will maybe be added in the future.
+For now this script can only utilize apm, apt-get, aptitude, betterdiscordctl, brew, cargo, flatpak, fwupdmgr, gnome-extensions, grub, npm, pacman, snap, tldr, yay, & zeek